Advertisement

 • Support local journalism by subscribing to outlets like the Atlanta Community Press Collective that are fighting for access and transparency.

-• If encryption has affected your access to public safety information, document your experience and share with advocacy organizations.
+• If suburban encryption has affected your access to public safety information, document your experience and share with advocacy organizations.

 • Attend Atlanta City Council and Fulton County Commission meetings, which accept public comment on police policy matters.